Looking into the face of your newborn is one of the most mesmerizing experiences a parent can have, even when it’s number two, three or four.

 #2 Help your kids learn to set realistic goals and expectations

 This is another very important internal resource for developing resiliency.
-Encouragement, used for both successes (Wow.
-Looks like your hard work really paid off!) and for times that are not successful (I’m sure you’re disappointed.
+Encouragement, used for both successes (Wow, looks like your hard work really paid off!) and for times that are not successful (I’m sure you’re disappointed.
 What have you learned and what do you think will make the difference next time?) is one of the ways we can help kids set those goals.

-Also, learning all we can about developing a Growth Mindset instead of a Fixed Mindset as described by Carol Dweck in her book Mindset: The New Psychology of Success, for both ourselves and our kids, will go a long way in establishing realistic goals.
+Also, learning all we can about developing a Growth Mindset instead of a Fixed Mindset as described by Carol Dweck in her book Mindset: The New Psychology of Success, for both us and our kids, will go a long way in establishing realistic goals.
 Check back to the previous article published in the Mindset Series of A Fine Parent, How to Prepare Your Kids to Deal with Setbacks and Failures for an in-depth discussion of this important way of thinking.

 #3 Help your kids learn to look at mistakes as opportunities